 • Right to withdraw consent – you have the right to withdraw your consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

 15.2 All of the above requests will be forwarded on should there be a third party in the processing of your personal data.

 15.3 If you wish to exercise any of the rights set out above or would just like to request more information, please contact us on email@example.com.

 15.4 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we could refuse to comply with your request in these circumstances.

 15.5 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 We try to respond to all legitimate requests within one month.
 Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

-16.1 In the event that you wish to make a complaint about how your personal data is being processed by Life on Time (or third parties as described in 11.4 to 11.8 above), or how your complaint has been handled, you have the right to lodge a complaint directly with the supervisory authority and Life on Time’s Data Protection Officer.
+16.1 In the event that you wish to make a complaint about how your personal data is being processed by Life on Time (or third parties described in section 11 above), or how your complaint has been handled, you have the right to lodge a complaint directly with the supervisory authority and Life on Time’s Data Protection Officer.

 16.2 The details for each of these contacts are: